hikito-otikih/reactProject/ChatSystem/LOCATION_SEQUENCE.md

-# LocationSequence Usage Guide
+# LocationSequence: Quick Guide

-This class manages an ordered list of place IDs backed by `DataCollector/result/places.db`.
+This class manages an ordered itinerary of place IDs backed by `DataCollector/result/places.db`.

 ## Database expectations
 - SQLite DB at `DataCollector/result/places.db`
 - Required columns: `rowid`, `Title`, `location_lat`, `location_lng`, `rating`, `Categories`
+- `Categories` is a text field storing bracketed, comma-separated values, e.g. `[catering,commercial,service]`.
 - `rating` is treated as up to 5; if 0/NULL it is floored to 1 for scoring.
-- Category filters in the current code use `Categories LIKE '%<category>%'` (no `cat_*` flag support yet).

 ## Core methods
 - `append(position, ID)`: Insert an ID at a position (IndexError if out of bounds).